will-bc/Dota_Net/README.md

 > Execute: ping_database.m

 Wait for the time you want.
-When more is better.
+How much more is better.
 The script creates a database of net stability.

+To follow next steps:

+> Cancel: ping_data base.m

+'ctrl + C'

 > Execute: dota_net.m